 Make sure your board is completely dry.
 If you don’t have time to wait, make sure to dry it later at home.

 Open the valve cap and then press the center pin to deflate your board.
 To speed up the process, you can use an electric paddle board pump or a manual pump placed in deflating mode.

-Once your board is completely deflated, start from the nose of the board and roll it.
+Once your board is completely deflated, start from the nose of the board and roll it towards the tail.

-When you’re done, shove it in your backpack with the rest of your paddle board accessories and off you go!
+When you’re done, shove it in your board bag with the rest of your paddle board accessories and off you go!

 Starting a new sport can be challenging, but at Maddle, we believe that anyone can enjoy paddleboarding.
 That’s why we’re here to help you and answer any question that you might have so that you have the best experience possible.
 We’re happy to have you on board!